GwenP88/holbertonschool-higher_level_programming/python-inheritance/README.md

 ---

 ## Learning Objectives
-With this project, I learned how to:
+With this project, I learned what parent and child classes really are and why their relationship matters.
-- Understand what a **parent class (superclass)** and a **child class (subclass)** are, and why they matter.
-- List all attributes and methods of a class or instance and actually understand what I’m looking at.
+I learned how to explore the attributes and methods of a class or instance and actually understand what I’m seeing.
-- Know when and how instances can dynamically receive new attributes (and when Python says “nope”).
+I discovered when Python allows instances to receive new attributes, and when it very clearly refuses.
-- Create classes that inherit from other classes, including multiple inheritance.
+I practiced creating classes that inherit from others, including multiple inheritance, while keeping things readable.
-- Identify the default base class that every Python class inherits from.
-- Override inherited methods and attributes safely and intentionally.
+I identified the default base class behind every Python class and learned how to override inherited methods safely and intentionally.
-- Understand which attributes and methods are automatically available through inheritance.
-- Explain the real purpose of inheritance (hint: it’s not just to write less code).
-- Correctly use `isinstance`, `issubclass`, `type`, and `super` without guessing.
-- Build clean class hierarchies that make sense to humans, not just to the interpreter.
+I now understand what inheritance is truly for, beyond just reducing code duplication, and I can use isinstance, issubclass, type, and super with confidence.

 ---